A Guide To Using Filters in Looker Studio | GlowMetrics

 We’ve looked at how a filter is applied to an individual component, but you can also apply your filters to multiple widgets (a group), an entire page, or the whole dashboard.
 To filter a group of widgets, you must first create your group by selecting the relevant widgets, then right-clicking or opening the Arrange tab, and selecting Group.
 When you first select a group, you’ll see the Group Properties menu in place of the Data and Style menu you would normally see when selecting a widget.
 At the bottom of this menu, you’ll see an option to Add A Filter, known as a Group Filter.

-We can cast our filter net even wider by selecting the Page tab at the top of the interface, and entering Current Page Settings.
+We can cast our filter net even wider by selecting the Page tab at the top of the interface and entering Current Page Settings.
 This opens a very similar menu to the Group Properties, but this time these settings will apply across the whole page.
 This also adds a new element to the Data menu for every component on the page.
-If you navigate to the Filter section of a component’s Data menu, you see the Page Filter you’ve just applied, and a toggle for Inherit Filters.
+If you navigate to the Filter section of a component’s Data menu, you see the Page Filter you’ve just applied and a toggle for Inherit Filters.
 This allows you to decide whether individual components accept or reject the Page-level Filter.
-This is potentially a much more efficient method of applying filters across the an entire page, or the majority of a page, rather than manually adding filters to each and every component.
+This is potentially a much more efficient method of applying filters across an entire page, or the majority of a page, rather than manually adding filters to every component.

-Finally, setting up a Report-level filter works much the same as its Page-level equivalent, however you’ll start the process by clicking on the File tab, followed by Report Settings.
+Finally, setting up a Report-level filter works much the same as its Page-level equivalent, however, you’ll start the process by clicking on the File tab, followed by Report Settings.
 You can then once again toggle this on and off using the Inherit Filters options in components’ Data properties.

-What Order Are Filters Applied?
+What Order Are Filters Applied in Looker Studio?

 A good question, pre-emptively assuming you’ll ask it.
 With multiple filters at play, prioritisation is required in the form of a filter hierarchy.
 In other words, the order in which filters are applied.
-The easiest way to remember this is that the higher level of filter, the earlier it is applied.
+The easiest way to remember this is that the higher the level of the filter, the earlier it is applied.
 Google refer to this as “filter inheritance”, and the order of inheritance or hierarchy is as follows:-

 Filter Inheritance or Filter Hierarchy in Data Studio